This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Close

-Information on how to access Cibinqo® (abrocitinib) prescribing information and adverse event reporting can be found at the bottom of the page.
+Information on how to access Cibinqo®▼ (abrocitinib) prescribing information and adverse event reporting can be found at the bottom of the page.

-Updated Safety Recommendation - Abrocitinib should only be used if no suitable treatment alternatives are available in patients: 65 years of age and older, patients with history of atherosclerotic cardiovascular disease or other cardiovascular risk factors (such as current or past long-time smokers), patients with malignancy risk factors (e.g. current malignancy or history of malignancy).
+Updated Safety Recommendation - Abrocitinib should only be used if no suitable treatment alternatives are available in patients: 65 years of age and older, patients with a history of atherosclerotic cardiovascular disease or other cardiovascular risk factors (such as current or past long-time smokers), patients with malignancy risk factors (e.g. current malignancy or a history of malignancy).
 (Cibinqo Summary of Product Characteristics)

 Cibinqo is indicated for the treatment of moderate-to-severe atopic dermatitis in adults and adolescents 12 years and older who are candidates for systemic therapy.1